CoolnsX/desktop-in-docker/readme.md

 - It uses the [x11docker](https://github.com/mviereck/x11docker), which create a sandbox X11 environment and focuses on security
     - Now you ask, why not [distrobox](https://github.com/89luca89/distrobox)?, It's because it has tight integration with host, and It does not have sandbox feature yet,it's in WIP though => [Link](https://github.com/89luca89/distrobox/issues/28)

+Note : After researching about rootless container, I found it more better approach, so now the build.sh will try to go with podman which is preferred for rootless container (docker can do rootless too).

 # Install

 - Install ```x11docker```, ```docker``` and ```aria2c``` first